caleidon/caleidon/README.md

 - 📄 Let's do some #networking on [https://www.linkedin.com/in/alanvranic/](https://www.linkedin.com/in/alanvranic/)

 - ⚡ Fun fact **- the inside of your body is pitch black**

+Vast experience in all areas of computer science, ranging from high-level languages such as C#/.NET, Java, TS/JS and Python to lower-level languages such as Rust.
+Proficient in front-end technologies and frameworks such as HTML, CSS, Tailwind, React, and Svelte, among many others.

+Love to spread a cheerful atmosphere.
+I believe that there is no such thing as a problem too difficult to solve with the proper teamwork and that the function of good software is to make the complex appear simple.

 ---
 ## 🔮 Languages and tools I use to create magic: